Funding Follows Coherence

 In development circles, we often hear themes reduced to single-word clichés: Hope, Betrayal, Forgiveness.
 But these are labels, not engines for drama.
 A single term contains no friction; there is no tension between a thing and itself.

 True theme lives in the irresolvable friction between two competing universal values.
 It is the quiet struggle between Love and Honesty, or the violent collision of Faith and Certainty.
 These are the tensions that define the human condition.
-Unlike a dog, who is simply hungry, tired, or happy, we are endlessly complex—tossed between inconsistencies and paradoxes.
+Unlike a dog, who is simply hungry, tired, or happy, we are endlessly complex—thrown between inconsistencies and paradoxes.

 When you identify this Universal Tension early, you move from a "message movie" toward a rigorous interrogation of life.
 This is the antidote to the formulaic.
 It protects the writer from "on-the-nose" didacticism and ensures the project possesses the thematic coherence required to score highly with expert juries who are weary of the predictable.